💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Once you have the form complete, send it out to each vendor on your category list, along with a quick letter or email explaining you are currently in the process of building a preferred vendor list.
 Ask them to complete the form and include anything else they feel would be beneficial if they are interested in being considered.

-2. Evaluate the results.
+2. Evaluate the results

-After you receive the returned forms, select only the ones that fit your company’s needs.
+After you receive the returned forms, select only the ones that fit your company's needs.
 For instance, if a vendor requests payment in 15 days but your accounting cycle only pays out once a month, you may want to exclude them from the list to avoid unnecessary late payment fees.
+Maybe one supplier closer by than the other so delivery times may be impacted.

 After you have narrowed down the list, type up a document that includes each of your preferred vendors by category.
 Include the company name, mailing address, and contact person's name along with phone, email, and the most used items they carry.
 Once your document is complete, distribute your newly created preferred vendor list to key employees responsible for purchasing throughout your company.

-3. Track and review.
+3. Track and review

 Once the vendor list is created, you will want to review it periodically, or about every two to three years.
 Companies change policies, go out of business, or increase prices, which may mean it is no longer beneficial for you to do business with them.
-You’ll also want to take the opportunity to check for new players on the scene.
+You'll also want to take the opportunity to check for new players on the scene.
 Start-up companies will often have special deals to help get them off the ground during their formative years.
+Invest in building a relationship with your suppliers.

 Once your list of needs is created and has been in place for several months, evaluate the results with your team.
 Make sure the savings are noticeable and all departments are using the vendors appropriately.
 While developing this list does require an initial time investment, it will pay off big time with the savings to your company.